 - FOUNDATIONS Essentials: An introductory course for new PTA leaders.
-All executive board members must complete this course once in their PTA service. - BASICS Boardsmanship: Important course for all executive board members. - BASICS Parliamentarian: Required online course for Parliamentarians. - SPOTLIGHTS Bylaws and Standing Rules
+All executive board members must complete this course once in their PTA service. - BASICS Boardsmanship: Important course for all executive board members. - BASICS Parliamentarian: Required online course for Arts in Education chairs. - SPOTLIGHTS Bylaws and Standing Rules